 – My granddads old dog, pretty much a flea bag, my granddad could run his hand down it and catch them.

-– Rico, my nans German sheppard, who would take me by my arm with its mouth and drag me through the house to show its new toy or chewing bone.
+– Rico, (see the picture above) my nans German sheppard, who would take me by my arm with its mouth and drag me through the house to show its new toy or chewing bone.
 Playing catch with a big dog like that indoor wasn’t the best but he was very gentle when he ran about.
 Snored like a trooper when sleeping under the coffee table and demanded that you hold his paw, would stop snoring and kick you until you grabbed the paw again.

 – Snoopy, black (show, I think) cocker spaniel , scared of water and unfortunately did bite one of my school mates when he jumped down and scared Snoopy while he was eating his new bone.
 So had to put it down when he was around two years old.